 Thrifting is a way of life for me.
 I have five children that need to be fed and clothed.
 The first place that I will look when I go to buy most anything is at a Goodwill store.
 If you have ever been into one, you know that they are always loaded with good finds for both kids and adults!

 Donating your items is a great way to provide others with things that they might need at a lesser cost.
-It simplifies my decluttering process – especially right now as we are getting ready to move.
+It simplifies my decluttering process – and what mom does not love something that helps simplify life a little big, right?
 I know lots of people earn the money by selling their second-hand stuff but can I be honest?
 I do NOT have time for that.
-It’s so much easier to take it all to Goodwill at one time and get a receipt and the calculate my earnings for my taxes at the end of year.
+It’s so much easier to take it all to Goodwill at one time and get a receipt and the calculate my earnings for my taxes at the end of the year.

 Goodwill is a great place for you to get what you need and save money too!
 Next time you are out shopping, hit up Goodwill and see if they have something that you might otherwise pay a lot more for.
 And why not clean out a closet and take a bag of things that will bless another family.
 In the process you are saving money for other fun family activities, creating a sustainable community, while also helping to create jobs!